Non-Hermitian curved space via inverted wave equation: Examples

 \subsection{Amplitude Controlling}

-As a simplest example for modulating the amplitude, we imagine a plane wave with phase $\exp (ik_0 x)$ propagating through the design medium along $+x$ direction $\exp{(-i\omega t ) }$ as convection~\cite{Kresic2022Transforming}), and its amplitude is requested to vary smoothly from $A_1$ to $A_2$ for both ports of input and output while preserving its phase all along.
+As a simplest example for modulating the amplitude, we imagine a plane wave with phase $\exp (ik_0 x)$ propagating through the design medium along $+x$ direction $\exp{(-i\omega t ) }$ as convection~\cite{Kresic2022Transforming}), and its amplitude variess smoothly from $A_1$ to $A_2$ for both ports of input and output while preserving its phase all along.
 Then the modulated plane wave shall carry a position-dependent amplitude $A(x)$: